A new found love of Newfoundland

 Our lives are all so busy, so noisy and so frantic, that it's lovely, not to mention vital, to switch off, still the chatter and enjoy something simpler, gentler and calmer.
 A walk for me is always a chance to clear my head and clear my mind and it always makes me happy or happier.
 When all you have to think about is what is in front of you, in that moment, then you're not worrying about answering that email, sending a thousand texts, checking your social media feeds or who said what to whom.

 A walk can soothe.
-An argument, an upset, a niggle, a problem.
+An argument, an upset, a niggle, a problem, a tired mind.
 You can think more clearly, rationally and calmly.
 I love an evening walk to clear an aching, stuffy head from being indoors all day looking at a screen, enjoying and delighting in nature; flowers, birds, trees, scenery, horses in a field, the weather, the sights, sounds and smells; whatever it is.
 All of it and everything is added to the mix and results in a burst of endorphins and a wave of happiness.

 I always, without fail, feel better.